 The Norwegian Dawn will take you on a seven night trip to Bermuda with the best in amenities on board.
 Enjoy a variety of different restaurants and a las vegas style casino.
 The Norwegian Dawn has fun around every corner with the Stardust Lounge and Kids’ Center.
 There is also the Spa and Fitness Center for those who want to counteract the effects of having so many restaurants all on one ship!

-In addition to the NCL Dawn, the Royal Caribbean Jewel of the Seas offers 7-Night Canada / New England Cruises during the months of September and October.
+In addition to the Norwegian Dawn, the Royal Caribbean Brilliance of the Seas offers 7-Night Canada / New England Cruises during the months of September and October.
 So, what are you waiting for?
 Book your cruise from Boston, Massachusetts today!

 Boston, Massachusetts Cruise Ship Terminal Address: